enjine-com/mcos/README.md

 ## DATA INPUTS

 As mentioned above, the key input for the system is the expected return vector and covariance of the portfolio that you are trying to analyze.
-You choose the type of Observation Simulator (currently supported are standard and Ledoit-Wolf, which is detailed in this unfortunately titled paper) and initialize it with the covariance and expected returns.
+You choose the type of Observation Simulator and initialize it with the covariance and expected returns.
 Please feed the Simulator only numpy arrays, lest it get cranky and uncooperative.
 The expected return vector is a 1 dimensional array of expected returns for the portfolio constituents, while the covariance is a n x n matrix.
 You must also include the number of simulations that you wish to run.
+The observation simulators that are currently supported are:

+1. Standard - The chicken fingers of simulators.
+Plain, unexciting, but darn it, it gets the job done.
+Regular estimation of the covariance matrix.

+2. Ledoit-Wolf - If you prefer your covariance matrix shrunken, this is the one for you.
+Read all about it in this [unfortunately titled paper](http://www.ledoit.net/honey.pdf)

 ## CONFIGURATION INPUTS